libmapper/libmapper/doc/tutorials/tutorial_cpp.md

 ### Creating a device

-To create a _libmapper_ device, it is necessary to provide a few parameters the constructor, which is overloaded to accept either arguments of either `const char*` or C++ `std::string`:
+To create a _libmapper_ device, it is necessary to provide a `name` to the constructor, which is overloaded to accept arguments of either `const char*` or C++ `std::string`:

 ~~~c++